 There are a variety of career paths available for forensic science technicians.
 You can be a generalist in this field or specialize in a particular area, such as biology analysis, chemistry analysis, or biometric identity analysis.

-Most forensic science technicians work for state or local governments, though they are sometimes also employed by private laboratories that contract with government agencies, law firms, and other organizations that are involved in criminal justice.
+Most forensic science technicians work for state or local governments, though they are sometimes also employed by private laboratories that contract with government agencies, law firms, and other organizations involved in criminal justice.

-To give you an even better idea of what your options are, here are some of the most common occupations and job responsibilities for workers with a Master’s in Forensic Science:
+To give you an even better idea of what your options are, here are some of the most common occupations and job responsibilities for workers with a master’s in forensic science:

 Online Master’s in Forensic Science Degree Frequently Asked Questions